11 Best Tips for How to Promote Your Art on Instagram

 Not only does this show off your best work, it gives your gallery an air of professionalism.
 And you can pair that with well-written captions that give an insight into your work.

-Make sure the hashtags you use are relevant to your art.
+Make sure the keywords you use are relevant to your art, like “watercolor” or “embroidery”.
 If you post random ones you think might be popular but have nothing to do with your brand or the kind of art you make, the algorithm will pick up on that and you might not get as much engagement.

-Study other artists and galleries with a large following to see what kinds of hashtags they’re using, and what accounts they’re tagging.
-Odds are a lot of them will apply to your art as well, and you can incorporate them into your strategy.
+Study other artists and galleries with a large following to see what kinds of keywords they’re using.
+Often they’ll be included at the bottom of the caption, in the place where hashtags typically used to go.
+Odds are some of them will apply to your art as well, and you can incorporate them into your strategy.

-Another way to find popular hashtags when researching how to promote your art on Instagram is to use the Explore page.
-You can enter a tag and look at the top posts for it, then see what other hashtags those people are using.
+Another way to find popular keywords when researching how to promote your art on Instagram is to use the Explore page.
+You can enter a keyword and look at the top posts for it, then see what other keywords those people are using.

 7. Collaborate